 Most people start the climb at the base of the main icefall, but there are two smaller ice falls below this one, and you may enjoy doing a short ice climb there.

 The 3 pitch route is described from the base of the main icefall.

 Pitch #1: about 35-40 meters long, many variations since the icefall is very wide, mostly WI3.

 Pitch #2: about 45 meter long, less steep, an excellent pitch to do your first lead on ice.
 WI1-2.

 Pitch #3: about 40 meters long, WI4, the 4 section is not very long, and above it the ice slope gets easier.
 You will see anchors on a couple of trees above.
 You will basically end up in a forest, so many trees to choose from if you decide to make your own anchor.

-Ouray Mountain Shop One of the best supplied ice climbing stores in the North America - I heard that they sell more ice tools than any other store in USA.
-They also have an ice screw machine to sharpen up your protection.
+- Ouray Mountain Shop One of the best supplied ice climbing stores in the North America - I heard that they sell more ice tools than any other store in USA.
+They also have an ice screw machine to sharpen up your ice tubes.
 Very helpful staff.
 Rental packages available.